royanshul/HealthCare_Patient_Rating/README.md

 # HealthCare_Patient_Rating

+Data for this can be found at Google Drive Link: https://drive.google.com/open?id=0ByejGgzAgireOG1WNXo5OHBydTA

 Business understanding
 CMS rates hospitals in the US on a scale of 1-5 with the objective to make it easier for patients and consumers to compare the quality of hospitals.